 Now, I have to admit that I tweaked Dean's recipe the tiniest bit in this area of cheese and sour cream.
 I stayed with the quantity of cheese and sour cream that Dean prescribed but I only added half of each into the soup.
 I left the other half for adding as a garnish.
 My reasoning for doing this?

 I can also appreciate that many of you may want to follow Dean's white chicken chili recipe to the T and so I've explained how you can do that, if you wish.
 Delirious food happiness will be yours no matter which version you choose.

 Dean and Eddie have been work associates for many years, and over that time he and his wife Kathy have become our friends.
 But even as a friend, Dean was extremely generous to share his secret winning white chicken chili recipe with us and with the world (PTG's followers).

 It's also perfect if you're looking for a delicious festive dish that you can make ahead.
 It will keep for several days in the fridge.
 Just remember to reheat it slowly and gently.

 Exciting news flash - Eddie's award-winning pork and beef chili recipe is now on the blog!

-Here’s the recipe for Dean’s award winning white chicken chili.
-If you make it I hope you’ll come back to leave a star rating and a comment and let us know how it turned out!Print
+Here's the recipe for Dean's award winning white chicken chili.
+If you make it I hope you'll come back to leave a star rating and a comment and let us know how it turned out!Print

 Award Winning White Chicken Chili